CodingIsBliss/KuduLiteWiki/Python-Build-Changes.md

 Python 2.7, 3.6, 3.7, 3.8

 # How can this be tested?
-The <> region is upgraded with the above change.
+The Canary regions (Central US EUAP), West Central US, East US, West Europe regions are already upgraded with the above change.
 This is a good candidate region to deploy and test the app.

 Alternatively, you can download our latest images and test your app’s runtime locally.